VlachosGroup/openmkm/docs/output.md

    - List each species dimensionless formation enthalpies (H/RT)
    - Calculated from the NASA polynomials at the input temperature and input pressure.
-   - **Note**: These values are calculated assuming no coverage effects.
+   - **Note**: For surface species, these values are calculated assuming no coverage effects.

 3. **Sform.out**:
    - Lists each species dimensionless formation entropies (S/R).